Mahammad2346/Veeam_Task/README.md

 You run the app with 4 command-line arguments:

---source → the source folder path
+--source:  the source folder path
---replica → the replica folder path
+--replica: the replica folder path
---interval → sync interval in seconds
+--interval: sync interval in seconds
---log → path to the log file
+--log: path to the log file

 The application performs the following steps every interval: